Youkass/CUB3D/README.md

                  -> if you're joining, click on join, write the IP your HOST gave you, write a pseudo then RETURN
 - When everybody is in a team, use the arrows to change team, you should be able to launch the game.

+CONTROLS:
+- [W A S D], for moving
+- use the [mouse] to aim
+- [CTRL] for sprint
+- [SHIFT] for crouch
+- [R] for reload your weapon
+- [1] is the rifle, big mag, less damage
+- [2] is the Deagle, small mag, big damage
+- [3] is the knife, hard to use, really big damage

+We have a hitbox functionality, so if you aim the head you'll inflict more damage.

 HAVE FUN, AND PLEASE WAIT FOR THE FINAL VERSION.

 Curly Squad. 🥦